ryancurrah/ryancurrah.github.io/_posts/2015-11-08-kubernetes-coreos.md

 tags:
   - kubernetes
   - coreos
-description: How install Kubernetes on CoreOS.
+description: How to install Kubernetes on CoreOS.
 comments: true
 published: true
 ---